designmynight/designmynight-developers/site/content/collins/tracking/index.md

 ## Custom return URL

 You can create a custom return URL for users to be directed to when they complete their booking.
 That way you'd be responsible for displaying all the info to the users and having your own confirmation page not the DMN one we currently have.
+You will then have control to add your own Google Analytics* to track bookings.

 To do this you need to create the return URL on the  venue site then set it using custom script after your partner form: